Why should students take the UTell Us survey?

 It takes approximately 30 minutes to complete.

-UT Austin is part of the Student Experience in the Research Universities (SERU) Consortium that includes many peer universities including the University of California System, University of Michigan, University of North Carolina and the University of Virginia.
+UT Austin is part of the Student Experience in the Research Universities (SERU) Consortium, which includes many peer universities including the University of California System, the University of Michigan, the University of North Carolina, and the University of Virginia.
 The SERU survey is administered to all undergraduate students to gather information on student engagement, both curricular and co-curricular, and provides information to help the university improve programs and processes to better serve our students.

-- 10 – “The Big Ticket” sports packages from UT Athletics
+- 10 - “The Big Ticket” sports packages from Texas Athletics

-Drawings will be held every Thursday from March through mid-May.
-Four winners will be chosen each week (one winner for each prize type).
+Drawings will be held every week from March through mid-May.
 Winners will be notified by email about how to claim their prize.
 Winning any prize eliminates a student from eligibility for all subsequent prize drawings.